teahouse-hosting/configure-s3/HACKING.md

 ### Testing

-- To view list of all runnable scripts `npm run`
+- To view list of all runnable scripts `npx just`
-- To run all avalible tests `npm run test`
+- To run all avalible tests `npx just ci_test`
-- To run Prettier formatting `npm run format:write`
+- To run Prettier formatting `npx just format_write`
-- To run eslint `npm run lint`
+- To run eslint `npx just lint`

-- To run everything `npm run all`
+- To run everything `npm run all` currently not working